-Often, when our customers begin the process of submitting designs for printing, we find that there is confusion regarding the type of art that we need to receive from them.
+When our customers begin the process of submitting designs for printing, we often find that there is confusion regarding the type of art files that we need to receive from them.
 The confusion seems to center around Vector graphics files.
 Most people who are not professional graphic designers do not know what Vector art is.
-Indeed, there are even some people working as graphic designers, who do not know what vector graphics are.
+Indeed, there are even some people working as graphic designers that do not know what vector graphics are.

 What Is Vector Art?